bentolor/microframeworks-showcase/README.md

 -----------------------------

 ### Option #1: Using Gradle
-Run the demo with `cd jodd` and `gradle jettyRun` and access [http://http://localhost:8080/jodd/](http://http://localhost:8080/jodd/).
+Run the demo with `gradle :jodd:run` and access [http://localhost:8080/](http://localhost:8080/).

 ### Option #2: Using IntelliJ IDEA
-This example has no embedded servlet container bundled.
-To run you need to download a Jetty 8 container and use the commericial IntelliJ IDEA Ultimate edition.
-Open the project and configure the _jodd: Run in Jetty_ run configuration.
-Check for a proper reference to a valid Jetty 8 installation under _Application Server_, then run the configuration.
+Open the project using IntelliJ IDEA and execute the _Jodd: Run Example_ run configuration.
+Jodd by default has no embedded servlet container bundled.
+The example includes and configures a Undertow server as embedded server.

 ### Option #3: As deployable WAR
-This module does not provide a all-in-one UberJAR.
-Following how to build a WAR file:
+This module originally did not provide an all-in-one UberJAR.
+Follow these steps to build a WAR file:

      gradlew :jodd:war
      cp jodd/build/libs/jodd-1.0-SNAPSHOT.war [tomcat]/webapps

+### Option #4: Using a Jetty ctonainer
+Run the demo with `gradle :jodd:jettyRun` and access [http://localhost:8080/jodd/](http://localhost:8080/jodd/).